- School & Youth

 Middle-class African Americans vacationed throughout the United States, in places like Sag Harbor, Long Island; Highland Beach, Maryland; and Idlewild, Michigan.
 In the northeast, New England’s cool oceans, quiet forests, and historic towns drew African Americans as well as whites.
 Recognizing an opportunity, some entrepreneurs started businesses to serve black vacationers along the New England coast.
 In Oak Bluffs, Massachusetts, a historic black vacation community continued to grow as families bought summer homes.
 Although racism and discrimination were very much present in New England, African Americans carved out spaces where they did not have to compromise on safety, quality, and comfort.

 Research and text by Jacob Barry, master’s candidate, Museum Studies at the Cooperstown Graduate Program, State University of New York at Oneonta.
-This exhibit was created in partnership with the Portsmouth Black Heritage Trail as part of Historic New England’s Everyone’s History series.
+This exhibit was created in partnership with the Black Heritage Trail of New Hampshire as part of Historic New England’s Everyone’s History series.

 Unless otherwise noted, archival images appear courtesy of Milne Special Collections and Archives Department, University of New Hampshire Library, Durham, New Hampshire.